Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Angioplasty, also called balloon angioplasty, and vascular stenting are minimally invasive procedures performed to improve blood flow in the body's arteries.

-Franklin Moser, MD, Chief of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedures.
+Franklin Moser, MD, Director of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedures.

 How is this Procedure Performed?

 To perform an angioplasty, an interventional radiologist makes a small nick in the skin and inserts a balloon-tipped catheter, a thin, plastic tube.
 The catheter is threaded through the artery until it reaches the site of the blockage, where the balloon is inflated, then deflated and removed.
 Expanding the balloon helps to restore blood flow by stretching the arterial wall, which increases the inner diameter of the artery.

 Many angioplasty procedures also include the placement of a stent, a small, flexible tube made of metal to support the damaged artery walls.
 Stents are typically placed over a balloon-tipped catheter, which is expanded, pushing the stent in place against the artery wall.
 When the balloon is deflated and removed, the stent remains permanently in place, acting like a scaffold for the artery.